MarcoFontana48/Gatherly/README.md

 # About the Project
 The project is developed and maintained by:
+- Giacomo Romagnoli - giacomo.romagnoli4@studio.unibo.it
 - Marco Fontana - marco.fontana17@studio.unibo.it

 ## Abstract
 The current market includes several social networks, each differentiated primarily by the type of post that users can publish.
 This project aims to create the backbone of a generic social network, from which it would be possible to specialize into a fully-fledged application by identifying a particular type of post or adding distinctive features.

 ## Built With